 Pros & Cons of the view of the Statue of Liberty from the High Line

 Pros: The High Line is a beautiful place to visit in NYC.
-Lots of other attractions in the park.
+Lots of other attractions in the park, and leads to the skyscraper district.

 Cons: Not a very close view of the statue.
 Gets busy in peak season.